 The Magyar Nemzeti Bank's (MNB) single anchor was inflation, its primary objective was to ensure that the consumer price index met the 3 percent target in a sustainable manner.
-The volatility of inflation had increased significantly.
+The volatility of inflation had increased significantly in recent quarters.
 Therefore, in assessing the outlook, the Monetary Council paid even more attention than usual to developments in the measures of underlying inflation capturing persistent trends.
-Core inflation excluding indirect tax effects was rising, which signalled the strengthening of persistent inflationary trends.
-The Hungarian economy was growing dynamically in 2018; however, if the assumptions of the current projection held, economic growth was likely to slow gradually from 2019.
-Regarding long-term, sustainable economic growth, the improvement in competitiveness would be given increasing emphasis.
+The recent increase in core inflation excluding indirect tax effects signalled a strengthening of persistent inflationary trends.
+The Hungarian economy had grown dynamically in 2018; however, if the assumptions of the current projection held, economic growth was likely to slow gradually from 2019.
+Regarding long-term, sustainable economic growth, the improvement in competitiveness by structural measures would be given increasing emphasis.

-During the autumn months of 2018, volatile items, sensitive to movements in global commodity prices, had led to a greater-than-usual volatility of inflation.
-As a result, the consumer price index had risen to 3.8 percent in October, then had decreased significantly to 3.1 percent in November.
-The moderation in inflation had been mainly due to a fall in fuel prices in November.
-However, underlying inflation capturing persistent trends had continued to rise.
-In November, core inflation excluding indirect tax effects had increased to 2.7 percent.
+Volatile items, sensitive to movements in global commodity prices, had led to a greater-than-usual volatility of inflation.
+As a result, the consumer price index had fallen to 2.7 percent in December.
+Core inflation excluding indirect tax effects, capturing persistent trends, had continued to increase, reaching 2.9 percent in December.

 Over the short term, the volatility of inflation would remain elevated.
 After a temporary rise in the first quarter of 2019, the consumer price index was expected to fall below 3 percent.
 In assessing the sustainable achievement of the inflation target over the monetary policy horizon, the Monetary Council paid even more attention than usual to developments in the measures of underlying inflation capturing persistent inflationary trends.
-In parallel with strong domestic demand, core inflation excluding indirect tax effects was likely to rise above 3 percent in early 2019 and then stay close to 3 percent over the monetary policy horizon.
+In parallel with strong domestic demand, core inflation excluding indirect tax effects was likely to rise above 3 percent in early 2019, and then stay close to 3 percent over the monetary policy horizon.
 Over the period ahead, incoming data would be key in the assessment of persistent inflationary trends.

 According to the detailed data release, the Hungarian economy had grown dynamically, by 4.9 percent, in the third quarter of 2018 relative to a year earlier.
 Household consumption and investment had continued to increase.
-Labour demand had remained strong, and the unemployment rate had been close to its historically low level.
+Labour demand had remained strong, and the unemployment rate was close to its historically low level.
 The country's balance of goods had decreased, mainly reflecting robust domestic investment growth and a couple of one-off items.
 The surplus of the services balance had grown significantly.
-The current account had remained in remarkable surplus.
-Lending to the corporate and household sectors had continued to expand in October; however, the proportion of long-term, fixed-rate lending to the corporate sector had continued to be low.
+The annual current account had remained in a remarkable surplus.
+Lending to the corporate and household sectors had continued to expand in November; however, the proportion of long-term, fixed-rate lending to the corporate sector had continued to be low.

 Economic growth was expected to continue across a broad range of sectors.
 Strong domestic demand would continue to play a central role in economic output developments in the coming years.
-The Hungarian economy was growing dynamically in 2018; however, if the assumptions of the current projection held, economic growth would slow gradually from 2019.
+The Hungarian economy had grown dynamically in 2018; however, if the assumptions of the current projection held, economic growth would slow gradually from 2019.
 The country's current account balance was expected to remain in positive territory over the longer term as temporary factors faded and as the surplus of the services balance grew dynamically.
 The fundamentals of the Hungarian economy were strong, and convergence to developed economies continued.
-Regarding long-term, sustainable growth, the improvement in competitiveness would be given increasing emphasis.
+Regarding long-term, sustainable economic growth, the improvement in competitiveness by structural measures would be given increasing emphasis.